Sahian Sanabria Master Leveled Student Intern

 Originally from Brazil, Vagner lives in Texas with Katie, and they are adopting a child.
 Passionate about serving humbly, Vagner aims to help others experience God’s love through counseling and spiritual support.

-Alvin Matthew, BS, Student Intern
+Alvin Matthew, BS, Master Level Student Intern

 Alvin Mathew is a counseling practicum student from Dallas Theological Seminary, where he is pursuing his M.A. in Counseling.
 He holds a B.S. in Psychology from Texas Woman’s University and is a Certified Prepare/Enrich facilitator.
 Alvin’s counseling theories and methods include Cognitive Behavioral Therapy (CBT), Narrative Therapy, and holistic approaches to care.
 He is passionate about supporting both couples and individuals in their growth and healing.
 Alvin also brings experience serving as a ministry leader with young adults.
 In his free time, he enjoys playing the drums, reading, spending time with friends and family, and being outdoors.